Skip to content

 The Journey.

-I did not start with a clean startup thesis.
-I started with a few domain names, some half-built websites, a set of AI tools, and a stubborn belief that if I kept shipping, one of these things would eventually stick.
+There was no clean startup thesis at the start of this.
+There were a few domain names, some half-built websites, a handful of AI tools, and a stubborn belief that if I kept shipping, one of them would eventually stick.

-What follows is the honest version of how that went.
-It runs from website builders to a real product stack, from a comment box to a SaaS with paying customers, from a pile of unrelated sites to a company.
+Here is how it actually went.
+Website builders to a real product stack, a pile of unrelated sites to something that works like a company.
 Some of it worked.
-Some of it broke.
-Some of it I walked away from.
-The messy parts are in here on purpose, because they are the part that is actually true.
+Some of it broke in ways I had coming.
+Some of it I shut off and walked away from.

-Nine eras, roughly in order, though the back half overlapped hard, because for a stretch I was building most of it at once.
+Nine chapters, roughly in order, though the back half overlaps hard, because for a while I was building most of it at the same time.

 1. 01 Domains and Hunches